If only she was insignificant

 The snow is spinning outside.

-I know this purity will soon be soiled slush on the roads.
+I know this purity will soon become soiled slush on the roads.

 But for now I smile as it falls with grace.